Personal injury questions — plain answers

 The process itself does not change depending on whether you use a solicitor.
 What changes is who manages it.

-The process is manageable for straightforward cases where liability is not disputed and the injury is minor.
-A solicitor becomes more useful when liability is denied, injuries are more serious, the claim includes significant financial losses, or you simply want professional support.
+For straightforward cases where liability is not disputed and the injury is minor, the portal is manageable without professional support.
+A solicitor becomes more relevant when liability is denied, injuries are more serious, or the claim includes significant financial losses.

-The impact depends on your insurer and how the claim was handled.
-If you used the OIC portal independently rather than going through your own insurer, the impact may differ.
-This is worth clarifying directly with your insurer before you proceed.
+The extent of any impact varies by insurer and by how the claim was handled.
+This is worth clarifying directly with your own insurer before proceeding.

 Possibly.
 The legal principle here is known as contributory negligence.
-If both parties contributed to the accident, compensation may still be awarded — but it may be reduced to reflect your share of responsibility.
+If both parties contributed to the accident, compensation may still be awarded — but it may be reduced to reflect the claimant's share of responsibility.

-Whether this applies, and to what degree, depends on the specific circumstances.
-If the other party disputes your version of events, specialist advice is particularly worthwhile.
+Whether this applies, and to what degree, depends on the specific circumstances of the accident.

 What happens and in what order?